szilagyi93/bowling_game_scoring/README.md

 &emsp; 2.2.
 Test input and output should be stored in a .csv or xml file. <br />
 &emsp; 2.3.
 Full coverage test: All methods shall be tested in valid and invalid ranges. <br />
 &emsp; 2.4.
-Automated UI test: In pywinauto the UI (which is implemented using by Tkinter) can be tested. <br /> &emsp;&emsp; So after you have pywinauto you can create some scenarios for typing in invalid or nonsanse values into the UI. <br />
+Automated UI test: In pywinauto the UI (which is implemented using by Tkinter) can be tested. <br /> &emsp;&emsp; So after you have pywinauto you can create some scenarios for typing in invalid or nonsense values into the UI. <br />
 &emsp;&emsp; This could be implemeted in another class, like UI_test.py.